Sourdough Cinnamon Rolls: Best Fluffy & Buttery Recipe

 Even with a well-written recipe, baking sourdough cinnamon rolls can bring up a few questions.
 Here are some of the most common ones, along with helpful answers.

-1. Can I use sourdough discard instead of an active starter?
+1. Is it possible to make this recipe using sourdough discard instead of a bubbly active starter?

 Yes!
 While an active sourdough starter gives the best rise, you can use sourdough discard for a milder flavor and a denser texture.
-If using discard, add ½ teaspoon of instant yeast to help the dough rise properly.
+When using discard, boost the rise by mixing in ½ teaspoon of instant yeast.

 2. How long should I let my sourdough cinnamon rolls proof?